⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Acceleration of Undiagnosed Cancers

-Perhaps the most concerning risk is linked to its primary function: making cells multiply.
-The substance doesn’t distinguish between proliferation of healthy muscle cells and cancerous ones.
+Perhaps the most concerning risk is linked to its main function: making cells multiply.
+The substance doesn't distinguish between proliferation of healthy muscle cells and cancerous ones.
 If a person has a tiny, undiagnosed tumor, introducing a powerful growth promoter is like pouring gasoline on a fire.
-It could potentially accelerate the growth and spread of existing cancers, turning a manageable condition into an aggressive one.
+It could possibly accelerate the growth and spread of existing cancers, turning a manageable condition into an aggressive one.

 • 3